nnance/backbone-composer/README.md

 <dd>
 <div class="description">
 <p>Use setView to replace the entire contents of the view with a new view.
-this function will also remove all views currently contained within the view.</p>
+this function will also remove all views currently contained within the view.
+This will trigger a 'shown' event.</p>
 </div>
 <h5>Parameters:</h5>
 <table class="params">